LeoRH123/UWP-Workshop-HackOHIO/SoundboardBlogPost.md

     mediaElement.Play();
 }
 ```
+Sweet!
+That's the core functionality of our soundboard.
+You can check out the rest of the code that makes it all come together on the github repository.

 Check out the documentation for MediaElement [here](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Controls.MediaElement?view=winrt-22000) and the documentation for SpeechSynthesizer [here](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.SpeechSynthesis.SpeechSynthesizer?view=winrt-22000) if you want to play with these APIs a bit more.